SkyPicker/Skywall-iptables/README.md

 ### Pylint and Eslint

-Before commiting your code it's a good babit to lint it:
+Before commiting your code it's a good habit to lint it:

 ```
 (env) $ npm run eslint